What is a bone marrow transplant?

 Does a stem cell transplant hurt?

 You won’t feel pain during infusion of the stem cells.
 You may have some nausea.
 We have medicine to help.
 However, recovering from stem cell transplant can be difficult.
+Side effects can include anemia and a lack of immunity that can feel tiring for about 6 months.

 Do stem cell transplants cure cancer?